Technical Platform on the Measurement and Reduction of Food Loss and Waste

 Europe and Central Asia

-The European Commission works with key players from public and private sectors, through the EU Platform on Food Losses and Food Waste, established in 2016, to support members in defining measures required to prevent food waste, share best practice and evaluate progress made over time.
-Since the adoption of the Circular Economy Action Plan in 2015, the Commission has introduced EU-wide monitoring of food waste levels based on a common measurement methodology.
-The EU adopted guidelines on food donation, as well as for feed from food no longer intended for human consumption and carried out work related to date marking and food waste.
-In 2019, the EU Platform on Food Losses and Food Waste developed key recommendations for action to prevent food waste and mobilize all actors in the food value chain to take and scale-up action.
-Reducing food loss and waste is an integral part of the EU’s Farm to Fork Strategy, adopted in May 2020, to create a fair, healthy and environmentally friendly food system, which proposes to set legally binding targets to reduce food waste across the European Union by 2023 and to revise rules on date marking by 2022 to prevent food waste linked to misunderstanding and/or misuse of these dates.
+The European Commission has been working together with key players from public and private sectors, through the EU Platform on Food Losses and Food Waste, established in 2016, in order to support members in defining measures needed to prevent food waste, sharing best practice and evaluating progress made over time.
+Since the adoption of the Circular Economy Action Plan in 2015, the Commission has introduced EU-wide monitoring of food waste levels according to a common EU measurement methodology, adopted EU guidelines on food donation as well as guidelines for the feed use of food no longer intended for human consumption, and carried out work related to date marking and food waste.
+In 2019, the EU Platform on Food Losses and Food Waste developed key recommendations for action in food waste prevention to mobilise all actors of the food value chain to take and scale-up action.
+Reducing food loss and waste is an integral part of the EU’s Farm to Fork Strategy, adopted in May 2020, for a fair, healthy and environmentally friendly food system, which proposes to set legally binding targets to reduce food waste across the EU by 2023 and to revise EU rules on date marking in order to prevent food waste linked to misunderstanding and/or misuse of these dates, by 2022.
+For reference and more information you can access the Food Waste website which includes access to the EU Food Loss and Waste Prevention Hub: a "one-stop-shop" for stakeholders active in the area of food loss and waste prevention and reduction.

 Latin America and the Caribbean